Large Language Model assisted Hybrid Fuzzing: Evaluation

-\subsection{Case Study (RQ.4)}
+\subsection{Case Study (RQ.5)}

 In the previous research questions, we evaluated the performance of \tool on \texttt{C}/\texttt{C++} programs in combination with \afl. \tool has also been adapted for testing programs written in other programming languages and combined with other greybox fuzzers.
-We conducted a case study on the Jenkins \footnote{Available at \url{https://www.jenkins.io/}} subject, which is written in \texttt{Java}, by integrating the greybox fuzzer \jazzer \cite{jazzer}(designed for fuzzing Java programs) into \tool.
-For this study, we selected the bug released from the DARPA and ARPA-H's Artificial Intelligence Cyber Challenge (AIxCC) \footnote{Available at \url{https://aicyberchallenge.com/}} in 2024.
-The details of the simplified bug for the Jenkins subject are shown in \autoref{fig:case_study}.
+We conducted a case study on the Jenkins subject \cite{jenkins} written in \texttt{Java}, by integrating the greybox fuzzer \jazzer \cite{jazzer} (designed to fuzz Java programs) into \tool.
+For this study, we selected the bug manually created by the 2024 DARPA and ARPA-H's Artificial Intelligence Cyber Challenge (AIxCC) \cite{aixcc}, and released after the \texttt{gpt-4o} snapshot.
+The details are shown in \autoref{fig:case_study}.

-The bug occurs on line 33 in \autoref{fig:case_study}.
-To reach this location, the input must satisfy several constraints.
-In constraint \ccc{1}, the input data is split by the symbol ``\texttt{\textbackslash 0}'', and the resulting parts must have a length of 3.
-Once this condition is met, the input passes the first constraint and triggers the execution of code snippet \ccc{2}.
-Although no new constraints are introduced in \ccc{2}, it mocks the behavior of a request that appears in the subsequent code.
-Any concolic execution engines should properly reason over these behaviors.
-Following this, the function \texttt{doexecCommandUtils} is invoked, with the three input parts passed as its arguments: \texttt{parts[0]} corresponds to \texttt{req}, and \texttt{parts[1]} corresponds to \texttt{resp}, and \texttt{parts[2]}.
-Upon entering this function, to satisfy the constraint \texttt{3}, the request value (i.e., \texttt{parts[0]}) must contain the string ``\texttt{x-evil-backdoor}''.
-The return value is then assigned to the variable \texttt{backdoorValue} (line 30), which is derived from \texttt{parts[1]} (line 14).
-This value is hashed using the \texttt{sha256} function (line 31), and the resulting hash must match the hash of “\texttt{breakin the law}” to satisfy the final constraint \ccc{4}.
+The bug occurs on line 32 in \autoref{fig:case_study}.
+To reach this location, the input must satisfy several conditions.
+In condition \ccc{1}, the input data is split by the symbol ``\texttt{\textbackslash 0}'', and the resulting parts must have a length of 3.
+Once this condition is satisfied, the input passes the first constraint and triggers the execution of code \ccc{2}.
+Although no new conditions are introduced in \ccc{2}, it mocks the behavior of a request, and any concolic execution engines require proper modeling of these behaviors.
+Following this, the function \texttt{doexecCommandUtils} is invoked, with the three input parts passed as its arguments: \texttt{parts[2]}, \texttt{parts[0]} for \texttt{req}, and \texttt{parts[1]} for \texttt{resp}.
+Upon entering this function, to satisfy the condition \ccc{3}, the request value (i.e., \texttt{parts[0]}) must contain the string ``\texttt{x-evil-backdoor}''.
+The return value is then assigned to the variable \texttt{backdoorValue} (line 29), which is derived from \texttt{parts[1]} (line 15).
+This value is hashed using the \texttt{sha256} function (line 30), and the resulting hash must match the hash of ``\texttt{breakin the law}'' to satisfy the final condition \ccc{4}.